nayc-599/Multilingual-Healthcare-Review-Dashboard/README.md

 9. Optical Services
 10. Other

-### Representative Review Summary
+### Representative Review Summary and Top 5 Keywords
-` A friend of ours died yesterday in ICU, and he was transferred from another hospital to a neuroanimation .
+`` A friend of ours died yesterday in ICU, and he was transferred from another hospital to a neuroanimation .
 The department doesn't pick up the phone, and the reception room won't help, he writes .
 "There's no way to know the state of the patient," he says .
-"What's going on outside the resuscitation room, it's impossible to know and understand, isolation is worse than in prison" `
+"What's going on outside the resuscitation room, it's impossible to know and understand, isolation is worse than in prison" ``

+1. Unreachable Doctors
+2. Poor Communication
+3. Delayed Emergency Care
+4. Inadequate Staff Response
+5. Patient Safety Risk

+### Why this matters
+- Topic modeling surfaces the most discussed areas of patient experience without manually reading thousands of reviews
+- Summaries ground the analysis in real patient language, making findings relatable and reportable
+- Translation removes the language barrier entirely, making the dataset usable for English-speaking researchers and institutions
+- Keywords allow for high-level thematic abstraction for quick insight communication